 The American Dental Association recommends that a child’s first visit to the dentist occur by their first birthday.
-Visiting your dentist while your child is very young can help in early detection of potential problems.
+Visiting your dentist while your child is very young can help in the early detection of potential problems.

 What Can a Pediatric Dentist Do For My Child?

 Your dentist can examine your child’s dental health with a thorough examination.